MindsMend-org/P_Project_EL/models/README.md

 ### Current and Future Value
 ## NOW:

-Current Value: The model demonstrates significant potential with its dual input processing capability.
+Current Value: The model demonstrates significant potential and capability.

 ## Future: